B6G-K1LLER/Brainwave_Matrix_Intern/README.md

    - Choose option `2` to analyze a list of URLs from a file.
    - Ensure the file contains one URL per line, and provide the path to the file.

-Sure!
-Here's a small notice with an alert emoji:

 ---

 ⚠️ **Notice**: While this tool is designed to detect phishing URLs, it may occasionally produce false positives or miss certain phishing attempts.
 Always verify results with additional checks.